Tonomy-Foundation/Tonomy-ID-SDK/docs/architecture.rst

 SDK components
 -----------
-The SDK has 11 major compenents.
+The SDK has 11 major components.

 1. App
 2. Blockchain Client